Understanding scores on questions and themes in Surveys

 This article contains the following topics:

+A theme score is a snapshot of the people who responded to that theme; it captures how many people responded positively to that theme.
 The score of a theme that contains multiple questions is not the average score of all the questions within the theme.

 Surveys use a different methodology than question scores so that the score for a theme does not outweigh the responses from people who have answered all the questions within the theme versus those who only answered one.